percona/pmm-doc/docs/install-pmm/install-pmm-server/baremetal/docker/run_with_vol.md

     docker run -v /var/run/docker.sock:/var/run/docker.sock -e WATCHTOWER_HTTP_API_UPDATE=1 -e WATCHTOWER_HTTP_API_TOKEN=your_watchtower_token --hostname=your_watchtower_host --network=pmm_default docker.io/perconalab/watchtower
     ```

 6. Visit `https://localhost:443` to see the PMM user interface in a web browser.
-(If you are accessing the docker host remotely, replace `localhost` with the IP or server name of the host.)
+If you are accessing the Docker host remotely, replace `localhost` with the IP or server name of the host.